Skip to content

 For eligible undergraduate students going to university for the first time, scholarships and bursaries are available to help cover costs.
 To help support students from outside of the UK, we are also delighted to offer a number of international scholarships which range from £1,000 up to the value of 50 per cent of tuition fees.
 For full details and information about eligibility, visit our scholarships and bursaries pages.

-What Can I Do with a Sports and Exercise Science Degree?
+What Can I Do with a Sport and Exercise Science Degree?

 Given the wide range of transferable skills students gain through this programme, our graduates have gone onto exciting careers such as: sport and exercise psychologist, specialist respiratory physiotherapist, strength and conditioning coach, health and wellbeing coach, cardiac rehabilitation exercise physiologist, and football development officer (disability and inclusion).
 Students can also undertake further study.